-Updated: 3/19/24
+Updated: 5/26/2022

-Perform patient care and procedures in outpatient setting inclusive of psychiatric evaluations and follow up visits.
-CAP1 - 2 · CAP2 - 3 Admit patients and complete inpatient H&P for hospitalized patients.
-All levels - 2 Treat and manage common psychiatric conditions.
-Provide medication CAP1 - 2 management (including getting consent for treatment), perform individual/family psychotherapy and respond to telephone inquiries from patients/families.
-CAP2 - 3 Make referrals and request consultations All levels - 3 Provide consultations within the scope of his/her privileges All levels - 3 Participate in court hearing regarding involuntary commitment All levels - 1 Render any care in a life-threatening emergency All levels - 2 Order restraint and seclusions All levels - 2 Perform Group Therapy in an inpatient unit All levels - 2 Participate in psychological testing All levels - 1 Participate in PCIT All levels - 1 Perform Group Therapy in the outpatient clinic CAP1 - 2 CAP2 - 2 Teach junior levels of residents in psychiatry and students participating in psychiatry service.
-All levels - 2
+T 0.4.0.4 Treat and manage common psychiatric conditions.
+Provide medication CAP1 - B management (including getting consent for treatment), perform individual/family psychotherapy and respond to telephone inquiries CAP2 - D from patients/families.
+Make referrals and request consultations All levels - C Provide consultations within the scope of his/her privileges All levels - C Participate in court hearing regarding involuntary commitment All levels - A Render any care in a life-threatening emergency All levels - C Order restraint and seclusions All levels - C Perform Group Therapy in an inpatient unit All levels - C Participate in psychological testing All levels - A Participate in PCIT All levels - A Defense Occupation the sector fields CARA R Perform Group Therapy in the outpatient clinic CAP1 - B CAP2 - C 5 2 6 Teach junior levels of residents in psychiatry and students participating All levels - C in psychiatry service.